First published: 26 Sep 2017

 For those with an adventurous spirit.
 This motorcycle tour is something you definitely have to experience.

 They have a couple of predetermined routes, but the guys are flexible and open to suggestions.
-For us, we booked their 8hr Maniac Tour & 4hr Dusk Tour, and combined it into a super long customised tour.
+For us, we booked their 8-hour Maniac Tour & 4-hour Dusk Tour, and combined them into a super long customised tour

 *Pro-tip: Use the chat app LINE to work out the plan with the tour leader before your trip.
 You will receive the contact details after booking the tour.
-Do request for an English speaking guide if your Mandarin isn’t too fluent!
+Do request an English-speaking guide if your Mandarin isn’t fluent!

-If motorcycles aren’t your thing, there are cheap and convenient shuttle busses that can bring you to explore the outskirts of Taipei too.
+If motorcycles aren’t your thing, check out this tour (from ~S$26 via Klook) that takes you to the outskirts of Taipei on a shuttle bus.

 Day 3: Beitou Hot Spring & Keelung Port City

-Took a convenient MRT ride to Xinbeitou to explore the hot spring town.
-It’s a sleepy town, with key sights like Thermal Valley (地熱谷), the Hot Spring Museum, and Public Library to slowly explore.
+The next day, we took a convenient MRT ride to Xinbeitou to explore the hot spring town.
+It’s a relaxing town, with key sights like Thermal Valley (地熱谷), the Hot Spring Museum, and Public Library to slowly explore.

-The highlight though, was a visit to a local hot spring called Xinbeitou Public Hot Springs/Millennium Springs (新北投千禧湯露天溫泉).
-For NT$40 each, we soaked for 2 hours, alternating between the hot and cold pools.
+The highlight though was a visit to a local hot spring called Xinbeitou Public Hot Springs/Millennium Springs (新北投千禧湯露天溫泉).
+For NT$60/pax, we soaked for 2 hours, alternating between the hot and cold pools.
 Perfect after the previous day’s activities.

-We then had a late lunch at Man Lai Hot Spring Ramen (滿來溫泉拉麵), well known for their Taiwanese style ramen, hot spring eggs, and tofu.
+We then had a late lunch at Man Lai Hot Spring Ramen (滿來溫泉拉麵), well known for its Taiwanese-style ramen, hot spring eggs, and tofu.
 Avoid meal times if you don’t want to queue for too long!

 *Pro-tip: Order the fried tofu and the staff will ask you to play a secret game for a small discount!